wehriam/simple-in-out/README.md

 ### .get_access_token([authorization_code])

-Get access and refresh tokens via oAuth 2 flow or from AWS S3 credential storage.
+Get access and refresh tokens via oAuth2 flow or from AWS S3 credential storage.

 __Required for use without AWS S3 credential storage, or when intializing with AWS S3 credential storage:__

- * `authorization_code`: Authorization code from Simple In/Out oAuth 2 flow.
+ * `authorization_code`: Authorization code from Simple In/Out oAuth2 flow.

 ### .get_credentials_from_aws_s3()